 - The gentle Yakima River winds for 27 miles through massive basalt cliffs and rolling desert hills between Ellensburg and Yakima, Washington.
 This area is popular for wildlife viewing, fishing, and floating the river.

-- Both campgrounds offer a variety of shaded sites perfect for avoiding a lot of sun, fire rings, and "Porta-potty toilets.
+- Bighorn Campground offer a variety of shaded sites perfect for avoiding a lot of sun, fire rings, and "Porta-potty toilets.
 Hookups and potable water are not provided.
-There are public raft launches at both sites.
 Motorboats are prohibited upstream from Roza.

 - Explore the massive basalt cliffs, rolling desert hills, riparian vegetation, and the cool water of the Yakima River.

 - The Yakima River Canyon is a popular destination for plant and wildlife viewing, including bighorn sheep, various birds of prey, and mule deer.
 This section of the river is classified as a Blue Ribbon trout stream, but is catch and release only.
 One of the most popular summer activities is floating the river, which is a family-friendly Class 1 river with no rapids.
 Rafters often put in at Bighorn and take out at Roza dam.

 Wildlife Viewing Water Sports Hunting Hiking Fishing Camping